-We’re excited to offer our California grown garden roses to floral designers nationwide at 70% off retail shipping rates!
-Please read reee ordering information here and below before placing your order request.
+We’re excited to offer our California grown garden roses to floral designers nationwide at 70% off retail shipping rates.
+Please read our ordering information here and below before placing your order request.
 Reading and following our Guidelines for Processing Garden Roses will ensure beautiful blooms for your event!

 Prices include garden roses, packaging and priority overnight shipping.
 Roses are sold in 12 stem bunches.
-There is a five bunch minimum (60 stems) to fill our small box.
-If you need less than 5 bunches, please contact us to check availability.
-Please note there is an extra delivery fee we must pay to FedEx and GSO for Saturday deliveries.
+There is a three bunch minimum (36 stems) to fill our small box.
+If you need less than 3 bunches, please contact us to check availability.
+Please note there is an $8 fee we must pay to FedEx for Saturday deliveries.
 For orders over 30 bunches, please contact us for pricing.

 How to figure out your pricing.
 Locate your state and corresponding area (A, B, C, D) in the map below.
 Then refer to the pricing table for total cost of garden roses, including packaging and overnight shipping.